EthicalGopher/sign-up-page-with-go/README.md

 2. The application will start a web server on `http://localhost:4000`.

 3. Open your browser and navigate to `http://localhost:4000` to view the sign-in form.
+## Ofcourse you can change the database and collection no issue in that
 4. Fill out the form with a username and password, and click **Submit**.
 This will store the user data in the `testdb` database under the `users` collection.

 ## How it Works